aloshai/mongosha/README.md

 const {DatabaseManager} = require("@aloshai/mongosha");
 DatabaseManager.connect("MONGODB_CONNECTION_STRING");

-const db = DatabaseManager.getDatabases("General");
+const db = DatabaseManager.getDatabase("General");
 ```
 * `.connect(connectionString)`: The address required to connect to mongodb.
-* `.getDatabases(databaseName)`: It searches a database with the name you specified, if it doesn't exist, it creates and saves it to the list.
+* `.getDatabase(databaseName, collectionName?)`: It searches a database with the name you specified, if it doesn't exist, it creates and saves it to the list.
-* `.createDatabase(databaseName)`: Creates and saves a database.
+* `.createDatabase(databaseName, collectionName?)`: Creates and saves a database.

 ## QuickStart
 You can understand how it works by reading the examples below.